Charlottesville City Council

 A Glimpse into Dede's 35 Years in Charlottesville

-Deirdre (Dede) Smith moved to Charlottesville in 1979 with her husband, UVA Professor of Social Psychology Tim Wilson.
-Dede and Tim settled in the Fry’s Spring neighborhood, where they raised two children who attended Charlottesville Public Schools.
+Deirdre (Dede) Smith moved to Charlottesville in 1979 with her husband UVA Professor of Social Psychology, Tim Wilson, settling in the Fry’s Spring neighborhood where they raised two children, who attended Charlottesville Public Schools.
 Son, Chris, is now a interactive graphics editor with TIME, and daughter, Leigh, is pursuing policy and research at the Children’s Hospital of Philadelphia.

 Dede advocates for data driven decision making, reflecting her degree in Microbiology/Immunology and background in medical research at the University of Michigan, the Max-Planck Institute in Tubingen Germany, and the University of Virginia.

 As a parent volunteer at Jackson-Via Elementary, Dede was a dogged advocate for the southside, high poverty schools that led to six years on the Charlottesville School Board, with a focus on accountability and narrowing the achievement gap.
 She was instrumental in writing the 2006 Strategic Plan focusing on measurable outcomes.
 In 1992, Dede was chosen as one of the Charlottesville 100 for "doing the right stuff for Charlottesville" for her work in the schools.